Contesting A Will in NSW

 - No relatives.

-What Happens if the Will is Not Valid?
+What if the will is invalid?

-You may be able to challenge the validity of a Will if you think:-
+You may be able to challenge the validity of a will if you think:-

-- The deceased did not have the mental capacity to make a Will;
+- The deceased did not have the mental capacity to make a will;

-- The Will was forged;
+- The will was forged;

-- There is fraud involved.
+- There was fraud involved.

 Was there any trickery, force, pressure or fear involved when making the will?

-In New South Wales, a Court may take various matters into consideration in determining whether to make a family provision order.
-Given the number of factors involved it is very important to seek early advice on your unique situation.
+In New South Wales, a court may take various matters into consideration in determining whether to make a family provision order.
+Given the number of factors involved, it is very important to seek early advice on your unique situation.

 According to section 60(2) of the Succession Act 2006, the evidence that a court may consider is as follows: